futureecom/omnipay-tranzila/README.md

 [Stack Overflow](http://stackoverflow.com/).
 Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

-If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/futureecom/omnipay-tranzila/issues), or better yet, fork the library and submit a pull request.
+If you want to keep up to date with release announcements and discuss the project in general, please join the [mailing list](https://groups.google.com/forum/#!forum/omnipay) and [follow us on Twitter](https://twitter.com/thephpleague).

+## Security

+If you discover any security related issues, please email security@omnipay.com instead of using the issue tracker.

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.